wispborne/persean-chronicles/README.md

 .

 - Riley: Starts from a planet with pop 6 or greater.
-- Dragons: Starts from a planet with pop 4 or greater.
+- Dragons: Starts from a planet with pop 5 or greater.
 - Depths: Starts from a planet with pop 5 or greater and 30 days after successfully completing Dragons.
-- Telos: Starts from TODO and 30 days after successfully completing Depths.
+- Telos: Starts from an Independent planet with pop 5 or greater and 30 days after successfully completing Depths.
-  - Nexerelin's Random Mode (Corvus Mode) is not supported.
+  - Nexerelin's Random Mode (Corvus Mode) is not supported and the quest will not show up.
-- Nirvana: Starts from an Independent planet with pop 4 or greater.
+- Nirvana: Starts from an Independent planet with pop 4 or greater once you are at least level 8 (ie not a nobody).
 - Laborer: Starts from a planet with pop 3 or greater and the Mining industry.